logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 ## Reading a Spark Dataframe from a Storage Connector

-One of the most common usage of a storage connector is to read data directly into a spark dataframe.
+One of the most common usages of a Storage Connector is to read data directly into a Spark Dataframe.
-Its achieved via the `read` API of the connector object, which hides all the complexity of authentication and integration with a data storage source.
+It's achieved via the `read` API of the connector object, which hides all the complexity of authentication and integration with a data storage source.
 The `read` API primarily has two parameters for specifying the data source, `path` and `query`, depending on the storage connector type.
 The exact behaviour could change depending on the storage connector type, but broadly they could be classified as below

 ### Data lake/object based connectors

 For data sources based on object/file storage such as AWS S3, ADLS, GCS, we set the full object path to the `path` argument